yunboer/AR-classifier-and-AR-CycleGAN/README.md

 # AR-classifier-and-AR-CycleGAN

+## Introduction

 This repository contains PyTorch code for the paper: *Artifact Detection and Restoration in Histology Images with Stain-Style and Structural Preservation*

-The artifacts in histology images may obstruct the accurate interpretation of medical information and cause misdiagnosis.
-In this paper, we proposed a new framework for artifacts detection, classification and removal.
-The framework can differentiate various artifacts, e.g., tissue folds, marking dye, tattoo pigment, and spot, from normal tissues and attempt a restoration depending on the recoverability.

 This repository contains two new models: AR-classifier and AR-CycleGAN.
 The AR-classifier is designed to classify artifacts, while the AR-CycleGAN is capable of artifact recovery.